ValveSoftware/steam-audio/unreal/doc/phonon_unreal.md

 If you want to configure how Steam Audio spatializes a sound, follow these steps:

 1. Select the Audio Component whose spatialization settings you want to modify.
+2. Under **Attenuation Plugin Settings**, expand the **Plugin Settings** section.
-2. Under **Attenuation**, click the **Spatialization Plugin Settings** drop-down.
+3. Add an element to the **Spatialization Plugin Settings** array.
-3. If you have already created a Spatialization Settings asset, you can select it from the list.
+4. If you have already created a Spatialization Settings asset, you can select it from the list.
 Otherwise, click **Phonon Spatialization Source Settings** under **Create New Asset**.
-4. Give the newly-created asset any name you prefer, then double-click it in the **Content Browser** tab.
+5. Give the newly-created asset any name you prefer, then double-click it in the **Content Browser** tab.

 ![Adding custom spatialization settings for a source.](media/03-spatialization-settings-dropdown.png)